Aliases for PVR Gene

 GeneCards Summary for PVR Gene

 PVR (Poliovirus Receptor) is a Protein Coding gene.
-Diseases associated with PVR include paralytic poliomyelitis and poliomyelitis.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Cell junction organization.
-GO annotations related to this gene include receptor activity and cell adhesion molecule binding.
+Diseases associated with PVR include poliomyelitis and paralytic poliomyelitis.
+Among its related pathways are Immune System and Adhesion.
+GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is PVRL3.

 UniProtKB/Swiss-Prot for PVR Gene

 Mediates NK cell adhesion and triggers NK cell effector functions.
 Binds two different NK cell receptors: CD96 and CD226.
 These interactions accumulates at the cell-cell contact site, leading to the formation of a mature immunological synapse between NK cell and target cell.
 This may trigger adhesion and secretion of lytic granules and IFN-gamma and activate cytoxicity of activated NK cells.
 May also promote NK cell-target cell modular exchange, and PVR transfer to the NK cell.
 This transfer is more important in some tumor cells expressing a lot of PVR, and may trigger fratricide NK cell activation, providing tumors with a mechanism of immunoevasion.
 Plays a role in mediating tumor cell invasion and migration.